 To really be cleared of modalism, a person must be willing not only to to say that the Father, Son, and Holy Spirit are somehow distinct, but that They are distinct as three individuals, three real persons.
 A modalist can say that they are somehow distinct, especially if that modalist is willing to equivocate over the term “person”, using it to mean something less than a really distinct individual.
-A trinitarian must affirm that there are in reality three distinct individuals of one divine nature, the Father, the Son, and the Holy Spirit.
+A trinitarian must affirm that there are in reality three distinct individuals, the Father, the Son, and the Holy Spirit.

 If we wish to guard against semi-modalism, we must go farther still.
 A semi-modalist does affirm that there are really three distinct persons; however, the semi-modalist believes these three persons to be one person as well.
 This view is nonsensical; yet, it is held by many, more often than not as an unconscious inconsistency in their own thinking.
 Yet, some would venture to hold such a view consciously, being willing to say that they believe in one person who is three persons, and really mean “three persons” by those words.
 The only way to guard against such an error is to not only require a confession of three distinct persons, three distinct individual realities, but to also require a denial that those three are one person or individual reality.